cgarling/AperPhot-DS9/README.md

 In phot_vars.py, one of the entries is scaling.
 This value is used to change the size of the figures and text throughout the program, which also changes the overall size of the program window.
 I've had issues at small scaling values likely due to how the geometry I'm using in Tkinter.
 0.75 is my preferred value, and the default.

 ## Upcoming Features
-Thinking about adding in an instrumental magnitude estimator, although I don't typically use that for anything.

-I don't plan to add any type of output to text file or anything like that -- I envision this tool being used to check FWHM's and aperture counts while observing or as cursory inspection to new data.